These promotions will be applied to this item:

 "...Fast paced, enjoyable and demanding little engagement or consideration by readers there is a real mass market thriller appeal to Dead Simple, the..."
 Read more

-Customers enjoy the twists and turns in this crime thriller, finding them believable and not too complicated.
+Customers enjoy the plot of the book, which features believable twists and turns and is not too complicated.

 "...The parallel story of Grace's wife adds to the read and keeps it real.
 Nicely penned and planned" Read more